-However, when Uthman made his version of the Qur’an Abdullah ibn Mas’ud was not consulted.
-Abdullah was angry about this and also angry that Uthman wanted him to destroy his version of the Qur’an.
-Abdullah told his students to hide their Qur’ans from Uthman.
+However, Uthman did not consult Abdullah ibn Mas’ud when he made his version of the Qur’an, and Abdullah was angry about this, and also angry that Uthman wanted him to hand over his collection of the Qur’an to be destroyed.
+Abdullah maintained that his collection was just as valid, if not more so, that any other collection.
+As a result Abdullah told his students to hide their Qur’ans from Uthman.

 'Abdullah (b.
 Mas'ud) reported that he said to his companions to conceal their copies of the Qur'an and further said: He who conceals anything he shall have to bring that which he had concealed on the Day of Judgment, and then said: After whose mode of recitation do you command me to recite?
 I in fact recited before Allah's Messenger (may peace be upon him) more than seventy chapters of the Qur'an and the Companions of Allah's Messenger (may peace be upon him) know it that I have better understanding of the Book of Allah (than they do), and if I were to know that someone had better understanding than I, I would have gone to him.
 Shaqiq said: I sat in the company of the Companions of Muhammad (may peace be upon him) but I did not hear anyone having rejected that (that is, his recitation) or finding fault with it.
 (Sahih Muslim: bk.
 31, no. 6022; also Sahih al-Bukhari: vol. 6, bk.
 61, no. 522)

-Therefore not all the companions of Muhammad agreed with Uthman’s actions but Uthman was able to enforce his decision and so these other early Qur’ans were destroyed.
-Thus today we only have the Uthmanic Qur’an.
+Therefore not all the companions of Muhammad agreed with Uthman’s actions but Uthman was able to enforce his decision and eventually all the companions had to accept this.
+The result though, was that all the other early collections of the Qur’an made by the companions of Muhammad were destroyed.
+Today we only have the Uthmanic Qur’an.

 Chapter 8: Is the Uthmanic Qur’an complete?